nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ---

 # FAQ
+This section contains a list of some commonly asked questions and their answers.

 **Q**: Why does this module not show up even though my search term is its exact title?
 <br>